 The Secretariat is divided into four divisions, each responsible for specific markets : Product Markets, Services, Infrastructure and Construction.
 In addition, the Resources Division is responsible for administrative and technical tasks within the Secretariat.

-The Secretariat is headed by its Executive Board, made up of a Director, a Deputy Director, three Vice-Directors and the Head of Resources.
+The Secretariat is headed by its Executive Board, made up of a Director and four Vice-Directors.

 The Secretariat is guided by the credo of efficient competition, which is the main goal of the Cartel Act.
 It strives to promote economic efficiency in order to increase prosperity for all, and applies the law in a strict but fair way.
 Active, open and transparent communication, together with a dynamic, innovative and critical work attitude are essential qualities of a Secretariat that aims to be a competence centre as well as the preferred contact for businesses and public authorities.